 As for his suggestion, we tried the calamari, and it was exquisite.
 The tastes, textures, and flavors blended into a delightful symphony.
 The food was speaking for itself.

 It was saying, “please come back and eat some more.”
 Don’t worry.
-We will 😉 Between the delicious food and sunset strolls along the beach, visiting Rusty’s is an excellent addition to your Gulf Coast beach trip or even a romantic thing to do in Orlando.
+We will 😉 Between the delicious food and sunset strolls along the beach, visiting Rusty’s is an excellent addition to your Gulf Coast beach trip , romantic thing to do in Orlando, or even a romantic getaway to Florida.

 As always, the views and opinions expressed are entirely our own, and we only recommend brands and destinations that we 100% stand behind.